7 years India with breaks, some stories and infos

 The capitel of Madya Pradesh, a huge city spread around the hills of central north India, set

 around 2 big lakes, with the old town, new city, university campuses, parks and lakesides.

-Also one of Asias largest Jama Masjids there, but not as busy as the one in Delhi.
+It is the city with Asias bigest Jama Masjid, at the times not as busy as the one in Delhi.